searbe/searbe.github.io/sources/posts/self-signing-certificates-with-your-own-ca.md

     -out
       the output filename to write to

-Ok, let's run it, but we'll set the paths for the keys to what we saw in our configuration earlier - so we'll need to be root, too.
+Run it, but set the paths for the keys to what we saw in our configuration earlier.
+We need to be root to use those paths.

     $ sudo openssl req -x509 -newkey rsa:2048 -keyout /etc/ssl/private/cakey.pem -out /etc/ssl/cacert.pem